 Functionality is what determines a useful piece of software from the useless one.
 The MVP-first approach can help you avoid the substantial time and money losses as well as test your product before rolling out feature-rich updates.

-What are the main goals of an MVP?
+What are the main goals of an agile minimum valuable product?

 First of all, the MVP helps you launch a product to the market faster since it is only equipped with the core functionality and so requires less time to be built.
 That is where another purpose comes from — building MVP is much cheaper compared to a full-fledged product.